RajShivade/Wine-Quality-Analysis-and-Prediction./README.md

 the goal is to **predict the quality score** (`quality`, integer) on a 0–10 scale.

 This can help:
-- Winemakers quickly estimate wine quality
+- Winemakers quickly estimate wine quality.
-- Businesses maintain quality control
+- Businesses maintain quality control.
-- Data science learners practice an end-to-end ML workflow
+- Data science learners practice an end-to-end ML workflow.

 ---